 Accompanying family members or other persons not enrolled in the program should not participate in any program activities including orientations, class and guest lectures, etc. They are permitted to join cultural events and group meals if such participation is allowed by the on-site provider.
 Some providers have policies forbidding the participation of guests on excursions for liability concerns.

 Each program has a capacity of 15 students and is subject to a minimum enrollment of 12 students.
 If student enrollment does not reach this minimum capacity, or if safety, security or health concerns arise in relation to the program or its destination, BOSP reserves the right to reevaluate the program in consultation with the Faculty Leader and responsible university authorities, which may result in the cancellation of the program.
-BOSP must adhere to the Stanford University’s undergraduate international travel policy which states Stanford-sponsored or Stanford-organized trips are prohibited to countries where a State Department Travel Warning has been issued or where there is other reliable information of significant health or safety risks.
+BOSP must adhere to the Stanford University’s undergraduate international travel policy which states Stanford-sponsored or Stanford-organized trips are prohibited to countries or regions and locations within a country where the U.S Department of State State has issued an official Travel Advisory of Level 4 or Level 3 or where there is other reliable information of significant health or safety risks.
 BOSP will communicate any programmatic changes to the Faculty Leader and students in a timely manner.
 Monetary compensation for the Faculty Leader may be adjusted depending on circumstances.